SpringRole/springscan-documentation/source/gettingStarted/authentication.rst

 				}

 .. note::
-		personId , date_of_birth , name_on_card fields are optional in case of Single PAN Check.
+	    | personId , date_of_birth , name_on_card fields are optional in case of Single PAN Check.
+		Maximum of 5 Id's can be verified at a time in case of Multiple Pan Check.

 **AADHAAR**